Welcome!

 Business casual dress is appropriate for attending the conferences, workshops, and liturgies throughout the week.
 Be prepared for chilly air conditioning for indoor programming and in the dorms.
 Comfortable walking shoes are recommended.

-For the Catholic Female Leaders Celebration on Tuesday night, the dress code is cocktail attire.
+For the Catholic Women Leaders Celebration on Saturday night, the dress code is cocktail attire.

 Should I bring spending money?